datazip-inc/olake-ui/server/README.md

 # Olake Backend

-A Beego-based backend service for the Olake data Ingestion platform.

-## Project Overview

 Olake Backend is a RESTful API service built with the Beego framework that manages data sources, destinations, jobs, and users for data ingestion workflows.

 ## Prerequisites
 - Go 1.23 or later
 - PostgreSQL 12 or later
 - Git